-Fields – they are variables, declared inside the class (somewhere in the literature are known as member-variables).
-The data of the object, which these variables represent, and are retained into them, is the specific state of an object, and one is required for the proper work of object’s methods.
-The values, which are in the fields, reflect the specific state of the given object, but despite of this there are other types of fields, called static, which are shared among all the objects.
+Fields – they are variables declared inside the class (also known as member-variables).
+The data of the object, which these variables represent and retain, is the specific state of an object, required for the proper working of the object’s methods.
+The values of the fields are specific for the object, unless the fields are static and values are shared among all objects.